 One of the most overlooked aspects of cryptocurrency is its reliance on massive computing power to validate transactions and "mine" new coins.

 • Profit over technology: Most large-scale mining operations aren’t driven by a belief in blockchain’s future.
-They are driven solely by immediate ROI (Return on Investment).
+They are driven solely by immediate ROI.

 • The environmental cost: Bitcoin mining alone consumes more electricity annually than entire nations like Argentina.